Stay up to date

 - Reducing the infection

-In a situation where the network is breached, the strong security architecture should reduce the impact of such a compromise while following basic yet strong fundamentals such as a defence in depth approach to ensure high difficulty for attackers.
-This means more time is required for a threat actor to further their chances of success and more chances of being detected, or stopping their infiltration attempts.
+When the network is breached, the strong security architecture should reduce the impact of such a compromise while following basic yet strong fundamentals such as a defence-in-depth approach to ensure high difficulty for attackers.
+This means more time is required for a threat actor to further their chances of success and more chances of being detected or stopping their infiltration attempts.

 Discuss your concerns today